kpchoy/Study-Guide-Notes-/miscellaneous/DOM.md

 - What is the difference between calling .childnodes and calling.children?
   - .children returns only those children that are element nodes
   - .childNodes can contain any node
+- what happens if you set innerHTML to a script?
+  - it does not execute, it becomes part of HTML, just as a script that has already run
+- what does the .hidden property do?
+  - specifies whether element is visible or not